FWangZil/AptoStall/app/README.md

 - Your address and APT balance will be displayed

 ### 2. Create Kiosk
-- Enter a unique seed for your kiosk
+- Enter a unique seed for your stall
 - Click "Create Kiosk"
 - Approve the transaction in your wallet
-- Your kiosk address will be saved locally
+- Your stall address will be saved locally

 ### 3. List Items
 - Enter the object ID you want to sell